 - Wagers on a player who cancels prior to the event are graded as "No Action" and all chessbucks on that player

 shall be refunded.
 Wagers on players who forfeit shall be considered losses and no refunds issued.

-- If an error is made in bet payoff, the Chessgames Bookie reserves the right to correct any mistakes or to
+- If an error is made in bet payoff, the Chessgames Bookie reserves the right to correct any mistakes or to settle any

 - Accepted bets cannot be canceled or amended in any way, either by the player or by the Chessgames Bookie,

 except as otherwise noted.